yuto-ohnuki/n4m-AtCoder/README.md

 # What's this repository?
-This is libraries for competitive provramming
+This repository is libraries for competitive programming (AtCoder)

 # Link
 - [AtCoder](https://atcoder.jp/users/n4m)